swarup455/StudyBuddy/README.md

 - ➕ Create channels
 - ✏️ Edit channel name and description
 - 👥 Add or remove members
-- ❌ Delete channels safely with confirmation prompts
+- ❌ Delete channels safely with confirmation prompts and many more

 ### 👤 User Management
 - 🔐 Secure authentication using **JWT**